-12pm, but flexible, subject to availability.
+Noon, but flexible, subject to availability.
 Check-in is from 2pm to 10pm; guests planning to arrive after hours should check if a later check-in is possible when booking.
+An express check-in service is available too.

 Rates usually include a buffet breakfast.